 - Inadequate Surveillance

-Other risk factors found in the study included the driver making an illegal maneuver, feeling under work pressure from their employer, illness, and inattention.
-A Louisville truck accident lawyer can help you determine which factors were most likely at play.
+Other risk factors found in the study included the driver making an illegal maneuver, feeling under work pressure from their employer, illness, and inattention (federal regulations prohibit truckers from texting and driving).
+One of our attorneys can help you determine which factors were most likely at play.

 Causes of Truck Accidents

 As with the associated risk factors in a truck accident, the causes of wrecks are numerous.
 An accident can be caused by the driver’s own negligence such as by speeding, distracted driving, or through fatigue.
 Wrecks may also be caused by improper loading or inspection or a lack of proper maintenance of the truck.

 Although rules designed to prevent driver fatigue have been put in place by governing bodies, these rules are not always followed by drivers and carriers.
 This makes driver fatigue a major risk and concern when it comes to truck accidents.

 Often, drivers are paid by the load, so they drive longer hours to make more deliveries.
 The more loads they deliver, the better their pay will be.
 Driving longer hours may put the truck driver at risk of becoming fatigued at the wheel, which could cause the driver to fall asleep at the wheel and running another car off the road if they drift into the other lane.